Jan-Emmanuel De Neve

+De Neve and Richard Layard co-authored the first major textbook on wellbeing science.
+It was published in 2023 by Cambridge University Press and praised by Nobel laureate Daniel Kahneman as the "best book I have read in a long time - a fountain of knowledge and an inspiring call to action."
+The book is made freely available by way of open access and has been illustrated by visual artist David Shrigley.

 COVID-19 pandemic

-De Neve serves on The Lancet COVID-19 Commission and wrote in the British Medical Journal proposing to assess lockdown policy options in terms of their net effect on years of human wellbeing, or wellbeing-years (WELLBYs).
+De Neve served on The Lancet COVID-19 Commission and wrote in the British Medical Journal proposing to assess lockdown policy options in terms of their net effect on years of human wellbeing, or wellbeing-years (WELLBYs).
 In May 2020, in an interview with Flemish TV Channel VRT he noted that the economic and mental health consequences of the lockdown disproportionally fall on the younger generations while the health benefits of the lockdown mostly benefit the elderly.
-His remarks stirred a contentious debate on the need for targeted fiscal support and how to pay for it.
+His remarks stirred a public debate on the need for targeted fiscal support.
 De Neve elaborated on this in an interview with Trends Magazine and in pieces for the main Belgian newspapers Le Soir and De Standaard.